aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/02-tuesday/index.md

 <iframe src="https://aalto.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=e16bc78c-4ae7-4294-b1c8-ac750189436d&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="100%" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 <iframe src="https://aalto.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=d7a52b48-713e-4bfe-ad2c-af33005e7b45&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" height="405" width="100%" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

-### Safety

-{{<hint danger>}}
-Laser cutters are machines that are basically constantly trying to catch on fire.
-You have to always stand next to the laser cutter while it is running.
-Use the pause feature if you need to go somewhere while cutting.
-{{</hint>}}

-{{<hint danger>}}
-There are some materials that you should never use with a laser cutter.
-- PVC (polyvinyl chloride): creates pure chlorine gas when burned that is very harmful to you and destroys the machine!
-- ABS: Emits cyanide gas and tends to melt
-- Leather and artificial leather that contains chromium (VI).
-Leather that hasn't been chrome-tanned is ok.
-- Carbon fibers (Carbon)
-- Polyvinyl butyrale (PVB)
-- Polytetrafluoroethylenes (PTFE /Teflon)
-- Beryllium oxide
-- Any materials containing halogens (fluorine, chlorine, bromine, iodine and astatine), epoxy or phenolic resins
-{{</hint>}}

 ---